Olmec alternative origin speculations: Mainstream scientific consensus

+DNA

+A study of mitochondrial DNA in 2018 was carried out on two Olmec individuals, one from San Lorenzo and the other from Loma del Zapote.
+Both individuals were found to belong to mitochondrial haplogroup A, the most abundant of the five mitochondrial haplogroups characteristic of the indigenous populations of the Americas.

 African origins

-Some writers suggest that the Olmecs were related to peoples of Africa - based primarily on their interpretation of facial features of Olmec statues.
+Some writers suggest that the Olmecs were related to peoples of Africa, based primarily on their interpretation of facial features of Olmec statues.
 They additionally contend that epigraphical, genetic, and osteological evidence supports their claims.

 The idea was first suggested by José Melgar, who discovered the first colossal head at Hueyapan (now Tres Zapotes) in 1862 and subsequently published two papers that attributed this head to a "Negro race".
 The view was espoused in the early 20th century by Leo Wiener and others.
 Afro-centrist Ivan Van Sertima identified the Olmecs with the Mandé people of West Africa.

 Claims of epigraphic evidence

 Some researchers claim that the Mesoamerican writing systems are related to African scripts.
 In the early 19th century, Constantine Samuel Rafinesque proposed that the Maya inscriptions were probably related to the Libyco-Berber writing of Africa.
-Leo Wiener and others claim that various Olmec and Epi-Olmec symbols are similar to those found in the Vai script (a relatively modern script in Liberia which may have Cherokee influence), in particular, the symbols on the Tuxtla Statuette, Teo Mask, Cascajal Block, and the celts in Offering 4 at La Venta.
+Leo Wiener argued that Arabized "Black" West Africans influenced the cultures of Mexico which alongside the discovery of the Olmec heads resulted in more speculation, in particular, the symbols on the Tuxtla Statuette, Teo Mask, and the celts (tools) in Offering 4 at La Venta.

 These assertions have found no support among Mesoamerican researchers.
 While mainstream scholars have made significant progress translating the Maya script, researchers have yet to translate Olmec glyphs.

 Genetic studies

-Genetic and immunological studies over the past two decades have failed to yield evidence of precolumbian African contributions to the indigenous populations of the Americas.